Campus Policies Regarding Procedures for Students and Others to Report Criminal Actions or Other Emergencies

 - Dial 281.683.1449 for Security Dispatch

-In case of major crimes such as sexual assault or murder, the Baytown Police Department should be notified first: Dial 9.911 from a campus phone.
+In case of major crimes, such as sexual assault or murder, call the Baytown Police Department first.
+Dial 9.911 from a campus phone.

-In the event that a situation arises, either on or off campus, that, in the judgment of the Security Captain, constitutes an ongoing or continuing threat, a campus wide “ timely warning” will be issued.
-The warning will be issued through the college e-mail system to students, faculty, and staff.
+In the event that a situation arises, either on or off campus, that, in the judgment of the Security Captain, constitutes an ongoing or continuing threat, a campus-wide timely warning will be issued.
+The warning will be issued through the college email system and text messaging to students, faculty, and staff.
 It will also be posted at the front doors of the Student Center, Rebel Roost, and Library.
 Anyone with information warranting a timely warning should report the circumstances to the Security Services office 106 in the Student Center or by phone at 281.425.6475 and after office hours at 281.425.6888.

 Counselors are encouraged, if and when they deem it appropriate, to inform persons to report crimes on a voluntary basis for inclusion into the annual crime statistics.
-Violations of law will be referred to law enforcement agencies and, when appropriate, to the Dean of Student Services for Development and Success for review.
-When a potentially dangerous threat to the Lee College community arises, timely reports or warnings will be issued through e-mail announcements, the posting of flyers, in-class announcements, or other appropriate means.
+Violations of law will be referred to law enforcement agencies and, when appropriate, to the Vice President of Student Affairs for review.
+When a potentially dangerous threat to the Lee College community arises, timely reports or warnings will be issued through email announcements, text messages, the posting of flyers, in-class announcements, or other appropriate means.